 Framework for Effective Design

 How to design a transit map: suggestions from journalists, London Transport, designers, computer scientists and the general public.
 Towards a framework for effective design, incorporating simplicity, coherence, harmony, balance, and topographicity.
+Henry Beck’s implicit understanding of the framework.

 Pushing the Envelope: